 Dolphin skin is distinct from other mammals.
 It does not contain any sweat glands and is totally hairless.
 Beneath the thin outer surface of skin cells is a thick layer of blubber.
 Blubber contributes to their buoyancy and keeps them warm in deeper, colder water.
 To keep this blubber layer stocked, dolphins spend the majority of the day hunting fatty fish.

 For the most part, this is due to the large and powerful muscles that run the full length of their body.
 But their skin also contributes to this hydrodynamic performance.
 It is covered in folds that direct water to flow seamlessly over their bodies.
-The thin outer layer of skin is constantly flaking off and being replaced by new cells.
+The thin outer layer of skin constantly flakes off and replaced by new cells.
 In fact, dolphins replace all of their outer skin cells every two hours.
 This skin regeneration keeps the dolphin epidermis soft and sleek.

 The skin on dolphins is just one of the amazing aspects of their biology and sociology.